Gabriel Lucatero is a Mexican fiction writer who describes most of his work as Transgressive and Horror Fiction.

 Residence: Santa Barbara, California

 Genres: Transgressive fiction, horror, science fiction, supernatural fiction, drama, gothic, dark fantasy, post-apocalyptic fiction, crime fiction, suspense, and thriller.

 Influence: Edgar Allan Poe, H.P.
 Lovecraft, Franz Kafka, Stephen King, Dean Koontz, Gabriel Garcia Marquez, Charles Bukowski, T.C.
 Boyle, Chuck Palahniuk, Sue Grafton, Jonathan Kellerman, Michael Connelly, and Lee Child.

-Gabriel Lucatero is a Mexican fiction writer who describes most of his work as Transgressive and Horror Fiction but also enjoys writing about other genres, such as Crime Fiction.
-He is the author of The Galuri Outis Memoirs, the serialized story of an illegal immigrant who pursues a career as a writer in his second language, mirroring several aspects of Gabriel’s own life.
+Gabriel Lucatero is a Mexican fiction writer who describes most of his work as Transgressive and Horror Fiction.
+He is the author of The Galuri Outis Memoirs, the serialized story of an illegal immigrant who pursues a career as a writer in his second language, mirroring several aspects of Gabriel's own life.